 At Mamaland Safaris we are specialised in private safaris so you will be travelling in a private 4×4 vehicle with your own safari guide.
 All our vehicles have a pop-up roof for game-viewing on the savannah.
 Your tour guide will take care of all practical aspects during the safari so you can relax and enjoy your holiday.

 The tempo of your Uganda tour is set by you in the planning stage of the safari.
 Your Uganda tour can be adapted to the tempo you wish.
-If you wish to have some free afternoons and slow mornings we plan for that or if you prefer to see as much as possible during the time here we give the safari a higher tempo.
+If you wish to have some free afternoons and slow mornings we plan for that.
+If you prefer to see as much as possible during the time here we give the safari a higher tempo.

 Ones you have your tour in Uganda booked there are a few things to think about before you travel.